-- 14. For the purposes of this Resolution, the definitions contained in Annex I shall apply. - 47.15.
-CPCs shall ensure that, during the years in which this measure is in effect, purse-seine vessels flying their flag have no more than the following number of FADs, as defined in Annex I (consistent with Resolution C-19-01), active at any one time:
+- 16. For the purposes of this Resolution, the definitions contained in Annex I shall apply. - 17.
+CPCs shall ensure that purse-seine vessels flying their flag have no more than the following number of FADs, as defined in Annex I (consistent with Resolution C-19-01), active at any one time: